Bannau Brycheiniog’s Social Foundation 2022

 The social foundation shows the key components that make up the elements of our statutory purpose and duty

 For each element we have defined where the boundary of socio-economic well-being lies.
-These are shown as ‘goals’ on the diagram opposite.
-We have also identified key indicators that give us a snapshot of where we are and set these in the red boxes against our goals.
+These are shown as ‘goals’ on the diagram below.
+We have also identified key indicators that give us a snapshot of where we are and set these in the boxes against our goals.
 We then use these indicators to approximate how far we are from meeting these goals, these are the red wedges that fall into the hole at the centre of the doughnut, beneath the basic foundation of well-being.